renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 ### 3. Get the HTML code for the all pages with search results

+In this block of code we "harvast" multiple pages of HTML code, in which the raw data is embedded.
+The pages with HTML also contain many URLs.
+These refer, for instance, to servers where images are stored (which can be downloaded, too), or linked pages from which numeral and textual data can be retrieved.
+The individual pages with HTML are merged as one large string `all_html_string,` and this is parsed as a Beautiful Soup object in which the raw data can be more easily located.

 ```python
 all_html = []
 for page in range(1, max_pages+1):